-For the advisory vote to approve the compensation of the Company's named executive officers and the ratification of the selection of the independent registered public accounting firm Crowe LLP as the independent auditors of the Company for the 2023 fiscal year, votes may be cast "FOR" or "AGAINST" or you may abstain from voting.
+For the advisory vote to approve the compensation of the Company's named executive officers ("NEOs") and the ratification of the selection of the independent registered public accounting firm Crowe LLP as the independent auditors of the Company for the 2024 fiscal year, votes may be cast "FOR" or "AGAINST" or you may abstain from voting.
 For each of these proposals, if a quorum is present, the proposal will be approved if the votes cast "FOR" the proposal exceed the votes cast "AGAINST" the proposal.
-For the advisory vote on the frequency of future advisory votes on the compensation of the Company's named executive officers, votes may be cast for one, two or three years, or you may abstain from voting.
-For this proposal, if a quorum is present, the option that receives the highest number of votes in favor will be the frequency that is selected by the shareholders.

 An abstention does not constitute a vote "FOR" or "AGAINST" any proposal.
 "Broker non-votes" (i.e., shares held by brokers or nominees as to which (i) instructions have not been received from the beneficial owner or the persons entitled to vote the shares, and (ii) the broker does not have discretionary voting power on a particular matter) will be treated in the same manner as abstentions.
-The election of directors, the advisory vote to approve the compensation of the Company's named executive officers and the advisory vote on the frequency of future advisory votes on the compensation of the Company's named executive officers are not considered routine matters; therefore, brokers do not have discretionary voting power with respect to these proposals.
-The ratification of the selection of Crowe LLP as the Company's independent registered public accounting firm for the 2023 fiscal year is considered a routine matter; therefore, brokers do have discretionary voting are counted for purposes of determining the presence or absence of a quorum for the transaction of business at the Annual Meeting but will have no effect on the outcome of any of the proposals.
+The election of directors and the advisory vote to approve the compensation of the Company's NEOs are not considered routine matters; therefore, brokers do not have discretionary voting power with respect to these proposals.
+The ratification of the selection of Crowe LLP as the Company's independent registered public accounting firm for the 2024 fiscal year is considered a routine matter; therefore, brokers do have discretionary voting power with respect to this proposal.
+Abstentions and broker non-votes are counted for purposes of determining the presence or absence of a quorum for the transaction of business at the Annual Meeting, but will have no effect on the outcome of any of the proposals.